interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/conflict_equal_priority_not_permitted/conflict_equal_priority_not_permitted.md

 ### [Validate flight 1 test step](../../validate_shared_operational_intent.md)
 This step validates that the response of the USS is consistent with the flight shared, i.e. either it was properly modified or it remained the same as previously.
+It is acceptable for the flight to not exist anymore in the latter case.

 ## Cleanup